arangodb/arangodb/Documentation/Books/Manual/DataModeling/Databases/WorkingWith.md

 retrieve statistics related to the storage engine (rocksdb) `db._engineStats()`

-Returns some statistics related to storage engine activity, including figures about data size, cache usage, etc.
+Returns some statistics related to the storage engine activity, including figures about data size, cache usage, etc.

 **Note**: Currently this only produces useful output for the RocksDB engine.